by Tim Gilmore, 8/26/2017

 Veda and I walk the L-deck onto the lake and I picture Klan thugs emptying Stetson’s files into the water here 50 years ago and look up to the nest the Beluthahatchee ospreys have so recently departed for the season.

 The last thing Woody Guthrie heard before he died was his son Arlo’s “Alice’s Restaurant.”
 Bob Dylan stopped by Woody’s deathbed.
 He wasn’t yet Bob Dylan.
-He was 19 years old, a nobody burning with the same passions had ignited his idol decades earlier.
+He was 19 years old, a nobody burning with the same passions that ignited his idol decades earlier.
 New York, New York.
 1967.

 New musicians were taking folk music to rock n’ roll.
 Though Woody’s dying upon hearing “Alice’s Restaurant” made sense as a Guthrie family joke, Arlo showed up at Beluthahatchee in the years after his father’s death, his tour bus parked in the woods alongside State Road 13 in the 1970s.

 In 1952, Woody Guthrie wrote from “Witchy Heavens, 49 Murders Courts” in Brooklyn to “Mr. and Mrs. Stetzlyne Kennedy, Beluthahatchee Bog Holes, South Jaxonsville, Florida,” to say he’d been reading We Charge Genocide and was basing new ballads on the treatise.
-Kennedy was one of several authors of We Charge Genocide: The Crime of Government against the Negro People, a 1951 accusation against the U.S. government at United Nations meetings in Paris by an organization called the Civil Rights Congress.
+Kennedy was one of several authors of We Charge Genocide: The Crime of Government against the Negro People, a 1951 accusation against the U.S. government officially charged at United Nations meetings in Paris by an organization called the Civil Rights Congress.

 Guthrie complains that most recording studios are afraid of “recording or printing down anything having to do with protests or politicks,” that most music producers “still don’t know how this genocide book shows us the best way out of this whole race hate shithole.”